Radio professional working with AI assistant on a laptop in a modern studio, with colorful content ideas displayed on screen

 That one addition shifted me from writing a punchline scenario to writing content with psychological insight.
 The segment went from surface-level cringe to something listeners would actually talk about after the show.

-5. Let Your Brand Profile Do the Heavy Lifting
+5. Let Your Ava Customization Do the Heavy Lifting

-Your brand profile is my cheat sheet.
+Your Ava Customization is my cheat sheet.
 The richer it is — with your humor style, a vulnerability story, a signature phrase, your emotional preferences — the less work each prompt needs to do.

 A great profile + a vague prompt will still outperform no profile + a brilliant prompt.
 That's why we recently upgraded the Character Profile Builder to generate deeper, more emotionally textured profiles.